Did you miss these events on genomics, race, identity and difference? Catch the next one. Sign up to receive announcements of upcoming events.

 Professor Rick Kittles (University of Arizona) gave the inaugural lecture in GRID’s Race, Genetics and Health series.
 He used a variety of studies to illustrate the potential relationships between genetics and health disparities.

-GRID co-sponsors RACE: Are We So Different? and Cultural Conversations at the North Carolina Museum of Natural Sciences.
+GRID co-sponsored Cultural Conversations, part of the RACE: Are We So Different? exhibit at the North Carolina Museum of Natural Sciences.

-The Race: Are We So Different? exhibition at the North Carolina Museum of Natural Sciences looked at race through the lens of science, history, and personal experiences to promote a better understanding of human variation.
+The Race: Are We So Different? exhibition at the North Carolina Museum of Natural Sciences examined race through the lens of science, history, and lived experiences to promote a better understanding of human variation.
 Interactive exhibit components, historical artifacts, iconic objects, compelling photographs, multimedia presentations, and attractive graphic displays offered visitors to RACE an eye-opening look at its important subject matter.

 I am interested in GRID’s special events and programs.
 I would like to subscribe to the mailing list.